MouseLand/Kilosort/docs/hardware.rst

 Longer recordings (more than 6 hours)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Assuming an equal number of channels, a longer dataset typically requires more RAM (64GB or more).
+Assuming an equal number of channels, a longer dataset may require more RAM (128GB or more).
 Kilosort splits the data into small batches (default = 2s) and sorts each separately.
 However, a few steps (like spike extraction and clustering) require keeping some information from each batch in RAM before it is used or saved at the end of the run through the entire dataset.
+For example, two ~13 hour Neuropixels recordings from different labs each required around 300 GB of RAM.

 High channel count
 ^^^^^^^^^^^^^^^^^^